jadecobra/python_tdd_exercises/source/AssertionError.rst

 An `AssertionError <https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#AssertionError>`_ is an Exception that is raised when the result of an ``assert`` statement is :doc:`False </data structures: booleans>`

-It was introduced in :doc:`How to Setup a Test Driven Development Environment` with the first failing test
+It was introduced in :doc:`How to Setup a Test Driven Development Environment <setup_tdd_environment>` with the first failing test

 .. code-block:: python